Introducing shrinkage in heavy-tailed state space models to predict equity excess returns: Econometric framework

 \subsection{Full conditional posterior simulation}

-We carry out posterior inference using a Markov chain Monte Carlo algorithm that is repeated $30\,000$ times with the first $15\,000$ draws being discarded as burn-in.
-The full conditional posterior distributions all have well-known forms and we can thus set up a Gibbs sampling algorithm that iteratively draws from all relevant conditional posterior distributions.
-Considered individually, each step has been discussed in previous papers, thus we only summarize the involved steps.

-\begin{itemize} \item Conditional on the remaining parameters and states, we simulate the full history of $\tilde{\bm \beta_t}$ for $t = 1,\dots,T$ using a standard forward filtering backward sampling (FFBS) algorithm \citep{carter1994gibbs, fruhwirth1994data}. \item $\bm \beta_0$ as well as the diagonal elements of $\sqrt{\bm V}$ are simulated from a Gaussian conditional posterior distribution by noting that \autoref{eq: NCP_OBS} resembles a standard regression model with heteroscedastic shocks. \item The full conditional distribution of the local shrinkage parameters is inverse Gaussian, i.e.\ $ \psi_j|\bullet \sim {iG}(\phi_j \lambda/ |\alpha_j|, 1), \ j=1,\dots,2K $.
-To draw from this distribution, we use the efficient and stable rejection sampler of \citet{hoermann2013generating} via the R package \texttt{GIGrvg} \citep{r:gig}. \item The global shrinkage parameter conditionally follows a generalized inverse Gaussian distribution, i.e.\ $ \lambda|\bullet \sim \mathcal{GIG}\left(2K(a - 1),1, 2\sum_{j=1}^{2K} |\alpha_j|/\phi_j\right) $, which is again easily accessible through \texttt{GIGrvg}.
+We carry out posterior inference using an MCMC algorithm that is repeated $30\,000$ times with the first $15\,000$ draws discarded as burn-in.
+The full conditional posterior distributions all have well-known forms, and we can thus set up a Gibbs sampling algorithm that iteratively draws from all relevant distributions.
+Considered individually, each step has been discussed in previous papers.
+We provide a brief summary below. \begin{itemize} \item Conditional on the remaining parameters and states, we simulate the full history of $\tilde{\bm \beta_t}$ for $t = 1,\dots,T$ using a standard forward filtering backward sampling (FFBS) algorithm \citep{carter1994gibbs, fruhwirth1994data}. \item $\bm \beta_0$ as well as the diagonal elements of $\sqrt{\bm V}$ are simulated from a Gaussian conditional posterior distribution by noting that \autoref{eq: NCP_OBS} resembles a standard regression model with heteroscedastic shocks. \item The full conditional distribution of the local shrinkage parameters is inverse Gaussian, i.e.\ $ \psi_j|\bullet \sim {iG}(\phi_j \lambda/ |\alpha_j|, 1), \ j=1,\dots,2K $.
+To draw from this distribution, we use the rejection sampler of \citet{hoermann2013generating} via the R package \texttt{GIGrvg} \citep{r:gig}. \item The global shrinkage parameter conditionally follows a generalized inverse Gaussian distribution, i.e.\ $ \lambda|\bullet \sim \mathcal{GIG}\left(2K(a - 1),1, 2\sum_{j=1}^{2K} |\alpha_j|/\phi_j\right) $, which is again easily accessible through \texttt{GIGrvg}.

 \item The scaling parameters $\phi_j$ are drawn by first sampling auxiliary quantities $T_j$ from $ \mathcal{GIG}(a-1, 1, 2|\alpha_j|), $ and then setting $ \phi_j = T_j/\sum_{i=1}^{2K} T_i $ which yields a draw from $\bm{\phi}|\bm{\alpha}$ \citep{bhattacharya2015dirichlet}.